Asian giant hornet: Predators

 The Asian giant hornet has very few natural predators.
-However, V.mandarinia nests are attacked by conspecific colonies, and crested honey buzzards may prey on this hornet.
+However, V. mandarinia nests are attacked by conspecific colonies, and crested honey buzzards may prey on this hornet.
 Besides the honey buzzard and each other, there are also instances of other insects such as mantises killing Asian giant hornets.

 Pollination capability

-V.mandarinia is not solely carnivorous, but also a pollinator.
+V. mandarinia is not solely carnivorous, but also a pollinator.
 It is among the diurnal pollinators of the obligate plant parasite Mitrastemon yamamotoi.
 It is among the most common pollinators of Musella lasiocarpa in the Yunnan Province of China.

 Extermination methods

-As of 1973, six different methods were used to control hornets in Japan; these methods decrease damage done by V.mandarinia.

 Beating

 Hornets are crushed with wooden sticks with flat heads.
 Hornets do not counterattack when they are in the bee-hunting phase or the hive-attack phase ("slaughter"), but they aggressively guard a beehive once they kill the defenders and occupy it.
 The biggest expenditure in this method is time, as the process is inefficient.

 Nest removal

 Applying poisons or fires at night is an effective way of exterminating a colony.
 The most difficult part about this tactic is finding the subterranean nests.
 The most common method of discovering nests is giving a piece of frog or fish meat attached to a cotton ball to a wasp and following it back to its nest.
-With V.mandarinia, this is particularly difficult considering its common home flight radius of 1–2 km.
-V.mandarinia travels up to 8 km away from the nest.
+With V. mandarinia, this is particularly difficult considering its common home flight radius of 1–2 km.
+V. mandarinia travels up to 8 km away from the nest.

 For the rare nest that is up in a tree, wrapping the tree in plastic and vacuuming the hornets out is used.